MdAbedin/slack-emoji-enlarger/README.md

 ## Dependencies

 - [Python3](https://www.python.org/downloads/)
-- If you're using images, [ImageMagick](https://imagemagick.org/script/download.php)
+- If you're using images, [ImageMagick](https://imagemagick.org/script/download.php).
+If you install from source, you might have to install many other things to handle file formats, so it's best to install with a package manager
 - If you're using gifs, [gifsicle](https://www.lcdf.org/gifsicle/)

 ## Usage